awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/event.md

 1. Select the **Event Analysis** model.
 2. In the left **Define Metrics** area, choose `Page view` as the metric for calculating events and select `Event number` as the metric type.
 3. Click the **+ Add Event** button to add another metric.
 Choose `App end` as the metric for calculating events and select `User number` as the metric type.
-4. Click the filter icon to the right of `App end` to add a event filter condition:
+4. Click the filter icon to the right of `App end` to add an event filter condition:
     - Filter property: `Session` / `Session duration(msec)`
     - Operation: `>=`
     - Value: `30000` (the unit of `Session duration(msec)` is millisecond)